Does your dog run off during his nightly potty trip? Or maybe your nighttime walk takes you past roads without street lights.

 Testing was done on nights that were clear, offering an unobstructed view of each collar.
-However, since this is Upstate New York, there was an abundance of opportunities to test the visibility in the snow.
+Since this is Upstate New York, there was an abundance of opportunities to test the visibility in the snow.
 However, this was quickly scrapped when I realized the snowfall wasn’t consistent.
 Instead, I used the snowfall to test each collar for weatherproofing, which brings me to my next point.

 While all collars we reviewed claimed to be weatherproof, only a few were waterproof.
 So to test these claims, I took each collar out in a snowfall and a light rain.
 I then observed whether the LED collar shorted out.

 I also factored in fit, durability, quality and price into whether or not to recommend a particular LED collar – these points are explored later in this review.